randym/axlsx/README.md

 **16. Support for password and non password based sheet protection.

-**17. First stage interoperability support for GoogleDocs, LibraOffice, and Numbers
+**17. First stage interoperability support for GoogleDocs, LibreOffice, and Numbers

+**18. Support for defined names, which gives you repeated header rows for printing and a whole bunch of out there stuff.
+Have a look at lib/axlsx/workbook/defined_name.rb for all the gory glory

 Installing
 ----------